DracoRunner/react-icon-tree/package/README.md

 ## Usability

-react-tree-view requires react,react-dom as peer dependency.
+react-icon-tree requires react,react-dom as peer dependency.
 All versions should be supported, but make sure you are using matching versions of the two packages.

 ```javascript
 import { TreeView } from "react-icon-tree";